pustotnik/zenmake/docs/buildconf.rst

     A `dict <buildconf-dict-def_>`_ with substitution variables which can be used, for example, in :ref:`parameter 'run'<buildconf-taskparams-run>`.

-    It is root dict with variables which are visible in any build task.
+    It is root dict with variables which are visible in all build tasks of a project.

     See details :ref:`here<buildconf-substitutions>`.